-There are times in the life of a small business when extra funding is needed when finding a C&I loan might be helpful:
+There are times in the life of a small business when finding a C&I loan might be helpful:

 Working capital.
 Working capital loans are short-term loans to help a business with cash-flow needs.
 Two times in the life of a business when it might need extra cash are at startup and during expansion.
 At these times, the outflow of cash is greater than cash coming in, until new customers and payments can be generated.

 Capital financing.
 To expand and grow, small businesses need new equipment and machinery and other capital (property) items.
 A C&I loan can help open a warehouse, set up a production line, make repairs or renovations to existing facilities, furnish a retail store, or purchase an inventory of products.

 Acquisitions and mergers.
 Your business might want to join with a supplier to produce a new product or combine with a competitor in a joint venture.
 Funding these business ventures with C&I loans is a good way to grow your business.

 What Do I Need to Get a C&I Loan?

 You may need one or all of these guarantees to get a C&I loan: